Jarnail Singh (referee): Personal life

 Singh is employed by the Metropolitan Police as a Police Community Support Officer in London, and is married with two children, Sunny and Bhupsy Gill, who are now also qualified referees.
-On 13 August 2022, Sunny become the first British South Asian to referee an EFL fixture, since his father, for over a decade.
+On 13 August 2022, Sunny became the first British South Asian to referee an EFL fixture, since his father, for over a decade.
+On 9 March 2024, Sunny became the first British South Asian to referee a Premier League match, blowing his whistle in the game between Crystal Palace and Luton Town.